Co-author: William Jolly

 What are the Code’s financial hardship provisions?

-If you’re experiencing financial hardship (which is generally defined as having difficulty meeting your financial obligations to an insurer), the provisions in the Code require insurers to try and provide assistance to you.
+If you’re experiencing financial hardship (which is defined in the Code as where you have difficulty meeting your financial obligations to an insurer), the provisions in the Code require insurers to try and provide assistance to you.

-If the insurer decides you are entitled to some form of financial hardship assistance, you and the insurer will then work together to decide on a payment arrangement, which could take the form of:
+If the insurer decides you are entitled to some form of financial hardship assistance, you and the insurer will then work together to decide on a payment arrangement, which could take the form of an arrangement such as: